nodeteamdev/nestjs-prisma-postgresql-graphql/README.md

 0. Setup env files.

-They should be lying in `config` folder, where you can find `.env` templates for them.
+They should be in `config` folder, where you can find `.env` templates for them.

 1. Install dependencies